schollz/plonky/README.md

 **voices:** use E1 to change voices. each 8x8 section of the grid is a voice. you can play notes in that voice by pressing pads. the notes correspond to a C-major scale, where each column is a fifth apart. use the menu `PLONKY` to change parameters. while in a menu you can press a note to change to that voice.

-**arps:** you can do arps by turning E2 or E3 to the right. in "arp" mode you can press multiple keys and have them play. in "arp+latch" mode the last keys you pressed will play. change the speed using the "`PLONKY > division`" parameter in the menu.
+**arps:** you can do arps by turning E2 or E3 to the right. in "arp" mode you can press multiple keys and have them play. in "arp+latch" mode the last keys you pressed will play. in "arp+latch only" mode keys you press will change the arp but no play when you press (useful for seamless arps). change the speed using the "`PLONKY > division`" parameter in the menu.

 **patterns:** you can record patterns by pressing K1+K2 (for right voice press K1+K3). press a note (or multiple) and it will become a new step in the pattern. you can hold out a step by holding the notes and pressing K2 (for right voice press K3). you can add a rest by releasing notes and pressing K2 (for right voice press K3). erase steps with E2 (for right voice use E3). when done recording press K1+K2 (for right voice press K3). to play a pattern press K2 (for right voice press K3).